Free Sequence Assembly Software: The CodonCode Aligner License Grant Program

 • An explanation why you are applying for a free license

-• A statement that you understand that the license, if granted, may not be sold or transfered to others, or used at for-profit institutions
+• A statement that you understand that the license, if granted, may not be sold or transferred to others, or used at for-profit institutions

 Please make sure to include all the information requested above; applications that are incomplete or extremely short will be ignored.